HACKER097/WebEx/ViteLib.md

             )
 ```

 On API level, these are the lines which prevent us from sending a malacious url.
-No CSRF is possible
+No CSRF is possible.

+## Styles

+OK this was a worthless tangent, lets get back to the initial hint, which is the `unsafe-inline` rule.

+We cannot add js, but are able to add inline styles.